lucianacioca/knowledge-base/sysadmin/debian-install.rst

     apt-get install bridge-utils

-IPv6
-^^^^

-If IPv6 is not needed, remove corresponding configuration.

 Security
 --------

-If using servers provided by OVH_, move OVH keys from ``/root/.ssh/authorized_keys2`` to ``/root/.ssh/authorized_keys``, and comment them.
+If using servers provided by OVH_, move keys from ``/root/.ssh/authorized_keys2`` to ``/root/.ssh/authorized_keys``, and comment OVH keys.

-If not already done, set a strong password for the root account.
+If not already done, set a strong or disabled password for the root account.

 .. _OVH: http://www.ovh.com